5 Free Cognitive Assessments for Occupational Therapists

 5. The Mini-Mental State Examination (MMSE)*

-The MMSE is a quick 5-10 minute screening that looks for cognitive impairment and possible dementia.
+The Mini-Mental State Examination (MMSE) is a very quick 5-10 minute screening that looks for cognitive impairment and possible dementia.
 The domains it assesses include orientation, registration, attention, calculation, and language and praxis.
 The scores range from no cognitive impairment to severe cognitive impairment.

 Here are the full instructions on how to use the Mini-Mental Status Exam.

-*Update: While the Mini-Mental State Exam is available widely for free access via multiple internet sources, it is copywritten by Psychological Assessment Resources (PAR), so you’ll want to check that your workplace has purchased a license before using.
-If you would like to purchase your own MMSE, you can do so here.
+*Update: While the Mini-Mental State Exam is available widely for free access via multiple internet sources, it is copywritten by Psychological Assessment Resources (PAR), so you’ll want to check that your workplace has purchased a license before you use it.
+If you would like to purchase your own MMSE license, you (or your workplace) can do so here.